 Note: The number of Meeting represents the Meeting held during the period in which the Director was Member of the committee.

-During the Financial year 2021-22, the Risk Management Committee of Directors met once on February 22, 2022.
+During the Financial year 2022-23, the Risk Management Committee of Directors met 3 (three) times the dates were August 02, 2022, November 07, 2022 and February 06, 2023.

 10. STAKEHOLDERS' RELATIONSHIP COMMITTEE